falaelcom/raw-profiler/README.md

 Because profiling keys are dynamically generated during the application execution, their amount is set to increase during application's uptime.

 - **Profiling bucket** - a named collection of profiling keys; a single profiling bucket usually corresponds to a single profiling hit point in the code, for Ex. `"CRUD"`, `"REST"`, `"RPC"`, `"VerySpecificSuspiciousLoop"`.
-The profiling bucket names are predefined and hardcoded by the developer, and their amount is fixed during application execution.
-The bucket name `"header"` is reserved and should never be used explicitly.
+The profiling bucket keys are predefined and hardcoded by the developer, and their amount is fixed during application execution.
+The bucket key `"header"` is reserved and should never be used explicitly.
 Profiling buckets define the granularity unit for logging and profiling control granularity; logging and profiling can be configured and switched on/off per profiling bucket;
 log files are organized in subdirectories per profiling bucket.

-- **Profiling hit title** - this text will be printed as a part of the heading of the stats table for a single hit (give it a try to get a better idea).
+- **Profiling hit text** - this text will be printed as a part of the heading of the stats table for a single hit (give it a try to get a better idea).
 Profiling hit titles appear as log lines when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.

-- **Profiling hit last message** - this text, which is provided at the hit's end, will be appended to the hit title.
+- **Profiling hit last message** - this text, which is provided at the hit's end, will be appended to the hit text.
 Profiling hit last messages appear as part of the log lines when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.

 - **Local profiling** - all statistics formatting and logging is done on the application server; the time taken for formatting of statistics and logging affects